 Pepper chicken is another dish that reminds me of all those family parties we attended growing up, where there were tray upon trays of this nutty and peppery chicken.
 There was always a non pepper version for the kids amongst the 20 other dishes to get stuck into!

-You could say it is a West African version of satay chicken but certainty more fiery, though just enough heat to get your tongue tingling and not masque the gorgeous flavours.
+You could say it is a West African version of satay chicken, but certainty more fiery!
+There’s just enough heat to get your tongue tingling and not masque the gorgeous flavours.

-This dish can also be roasted in the oven too (I will provide both cooking methods below).
+This dish can also be roasted in the oven, as well as barbecuing.
 Both cooking methods are just as wonderful and juicy as each other though, as you can imagine, with barbecuing you get a crispier charred skin and amazing smoked flavour that just takes it to another level!
 Teamed with roasted lemons and sweet potato rostis, this will be your go to dish for all your summer barbecues!

 You can make a large batch of this marinade and then split it up in to smaller batches to freeze.
 It’ll keep for a month and means half your prep. is done for your barbecuing feast!